 Cost of attendance (COA) - Expected Family Contribution= Financial Need.

-A. Verification is a process initiated by the U.S. Department of Education requiring you (and your parents, if you are a dependent student) to submit copies of official IRS federal tax return transcripts and any other required forms to the Financial Aid Office.
-Applicants are encourage to utilize the Data Retrieval Tool on FAFSA instead of submitting transcripts.
+A. Verification is a process initiated by the U.S. Department of Education requiring you (and your parents, if you are a dependent student) to submit copies of signed Federal Tax return or IRS Tax Transcripts and any other required forms to the Financial Aid Office.
+Applicants are encourage to utilize the Data Retrieval Tool on FAFSA.
 If you are chosen for verification, your financial aid will not be finalized until all required documentation has been submitted and reviewed.
 About 30% of all financial aid applicants are selected at random each year for verification when their FAFSA is processed as well as those students selected by the college.

-A. Once your file is reviewed, we will send you an award notification through your MyCCRIaccount.
-Your award is based on full-time status and may be adjusted at the end of the add/drop period.
+A. Once your file is reviewed, we will send you an award notification through your MyCCRI account.
+Your award is based on full-time status and may be adjusted at the based on your enrollment.

 A. If your financial aid award exceeds your bill, you may be entitled to receive a refund.
 Refunds for the Fall and Spring semesters are generally disbursed in October and March.
 Summer refunds are disbursed by July.
 If you are only enrolled in Summer Session I, refunds may be processed earlier.